vichargrave/tweet-nifi/README.md

       }
     ]

 Note that this mapping allows for 3 URLs in the tweet that are flattened out at the top level of the JSON.
+When a tweet lacks URLs, like the earlier example tqweet, the URL fields are simply omitted.

 If you want to map more or fewer fields, or use different Elasticsearch field names, you can change this specification as needed.
 If and when you update the field mapping, you must restart Nifi.